Masters (MA) in Humanistic and Integrative Psychotherapy (Clinical)

 The course duration is 4 years in accordance with the standards of the European Association for Psychotherapy.

-The Professional courses are designed to fully meet the criteria and guidelines available.
 Graduates of the courses have been accepted since 1995 for registration as psychotherapists by the Irish Association for Humanistic and Integrative Psychotherapy (IAHIP) and the Irish Association for Counselling and Psychotherapy (IACP).
 The courses are also fully recognised by the Irish Association for Psychotherapy in Primary Care (IAPPC).

 Arrangements are in place to assist graduates of the Institute where practicable, to secure the number of post-graduate supervised hours of practice required by the accrediting bodies.